 Cells with no PIG-A protein do not produce GPI anchor, and therefore are missing GPI-anchored proteins at the surface.
 Cells with no PIG-T protein produce GPI anchor but cannot attach proteins to it.
 As a result, these cells have GPI anchor on the surface, but no attached proteins.
 Two important GPI-anchored proteins on red blood cells protect them from being broken down by the immune system.
 Without these proteins, the abnormal red blood cells are prematurely destroyed, leading to hemolytic anemia.
 Studies show that GPI anchors with no attached proteins trigger inflammation in the body, leading to the inflammatory features in individuals with PIGT-related PNH.
 It is unclear how changes in the PIGA or PIGT gene affect other types of blood cells.

+In individuals with either form of PNH, the proportion of abnormal blood cells can vary.
+It is unclear why the population of cells that grow from the hematopoietic stem cell with a PIGA gene variant may be larger than the population of normal cells in some affected individuals and smaller in others.
 Research suggests that certain abnormal white blood cells that are also part of the immune system may mistakenly attack normal blood-forming cells, in a malfunction called an autoimmune process.
-In addition, abnormal hematopoietic stem cells in people with paroxysmal nocturnal hemoglobinuria may be less susceptible than normal cells to a process called apoptosis, which causes cells to self-destruct when they are damaged or unneeded.
+In addition, abnormal hematopoietic stem cells in people with PNH may be less susceptible than normal cells to a process called apoptosis, which causes cells to self-destruct when they are damaged or unneeded.

 Other Names for This Condition

-- Hemoglobinuria, Paroxysmal
+- Hemoglobinuria, paroxysmal

-- Marchiafava-Micheli Syndrome
+- Marchiafava-Micheli syndrome

 Additional Information & Resources